1. CREDIT CARD DEBT

 Choose your method of attack

-If you’re contacted about a debt you don’t owe, tell the debt collector you know your rights and won’t pay anything you don’t owe.
-Then contact each of the credit reporting agencies and tell them to have it removed from your credit report.
-You have a couple of options once you’ve made sure you really owe the debt:
+If you’re contacted about a debt you don’t owe, tell the debt collector you know your rights and won’t pay anything you don’t have a legal obligation to.
+Next, contact each of the credit reporting agencies to have the debt removed from your credit report.

-• Offer to settle the debt, either on your own or with the help of a professional debt negotiator.
+• Offer to settle the debt, on your own or with the help of a professional debt negotiator.

 The zombies can’t survive against you once you’re prepared for the battle.